 Undergraduate Teaching Experience

 COMMRC 1904 provides an opportunity for qualified undergraduate students, under the guidance of a classroom teacher, to have a first-hand experience with peer mentoring and classroom instruction as a UTA.
 Participation is by instructor invitation only.
 Students MUST register for credit to assist an instructor in any classroom capacity.
-Work with your faculty supervisor to fill out the Undergraduate Teaching Experience form and bring to either Dr. Gareis or Dr. Guthrie.
+Work with your faculty supervisor to fill out the Undergraduate Teaching Experience form and bring to either Dr. Guthrie or Mr. Molina.

 QUALIFICATIONS (based on A&S Guidelines)

 - Have a minimum GPA of a 3.0

 - Be able to attend required lectures and be available to students as per instructor’s request.

 - Develop/maintain course website